LLNL/Silo/docs/Chapter2-Section9.md

   Here's the rub.
   Readers employing Silo's high level interface (e. g.
-  DBGetUcdmesh, `DBGetQuadvar`, etc.
+  DBGetUcdmesh, DBGetQuadvar, etc.
   ) will be able recognize an object so written if and only if the dict object's structure matches a known high-level Silo object.

-  So, you can use this method to write objects that can be read later via Silo's high-level object methods such `DBGetUcdmesh` and `DBGetMaterial`, etc. as long as the Python dictionary's members match what Silo expects.
+  So, you can use this method to write objects that can be read later via Silo's high-level object methods such `DBGetUcdmesh` and DBGetMaterial, etc. as long as the Python dictionary's members match what Silo expects.

   Often, the easiest way to decode how a given Python dict object should be structured to match a Silo object is to find an example object in some file and read it into Python with GetVarInfo().